Intersectional Feminism and Root Causes of Gender-Based Violence

 Addressing the root causes of gender-based violence and human trafficking is a fundamental part of our work.
 As an organization, we go deep.

 Because if we do not address the root causes, then we will simply be doing damage control for the rest of our lives.
 When working to prevent violence against women, we must address gender inequality, systemic racism, colonialism, ableism, homo/transphobia, capitalism and more.
 We have to be in this for the ‘long haul’ and anyone doing this work knows that.
 There is no quick fix to violence against women, but we are ready for the challenge.

 Women and girls living at the intersections of gender, race, ability and socio-economic status experience the highest rates of violence.
-When addressing gender-based violence and advancing the feminist movement, Aura Freedom’s work recognizes and centers the most marginalized women including Indigenous women, racialized women, immigrant and refugee women, women living with disabilities, gender diverse people, the Girl Child and others.
+When addressing violence against women and advancing the feminist movement, Aura Freedom’s work recognizes and centers the most marginalized women including Indigenous women, racialized women, immigrant and refugee women, women living with disabilities, gender diverse people, the Girl Child and others.

 We believe inclusive and intersectional education that addresses the root causes of gender-based violence and human trafficking is the most effective form of prevention and we do our best to provide education that is barrier-free, trauma-informed and survivor-centred.Moreover, Aura Freedom’s work addresses deeply entrenched and rigid gender norms that impede equity and dictate the way people “must” behave.
 We don’t shy away from rape culture, unhealthy masculinity, and sexism in our communities and in the media.